johnsoncwb/johnsoncwb/README.md

 ### Hi there! 🤓

-My name is Allan Johnson from Brazil (🇧🇷).
-I'm working as front-end mobile developes since 2021, got my focus in add data analytics on React Native apps with Firebase, AppsFlyer, Facebook Pixel, Insider, Segment 🤯

-Love music and i don't work without a good song!
+My name is Allan Johnson and i'm from Brazil! currently i'm trying to migrate to front-end to back-end using Golang as first language (building api's, microservices and making some automations)!

 <br /><br /><br />